Martijn van de Hel works as a lawyer in the fields of Dutch and European competition rules, state aid and procurement law.

 Martijn is a frequently lecturer at conferences and seminars and works as a teacher at various training institutes.
 He has written numerous scientific articles, as well as being a regular contributor to Tijdschrift Mededingingsrecht in de Praktijk and an author of the Snelrecht column for the Mr. legal journal.

-Martijn is the initiator and a co-founder of Maverick Advocaten N.V.
+Martijn is the co-founder of Maverick Advocaten N.V.
 He previously worked at CMS (Brussels) and De Brauw Blackstone Westbroek (The Hague).

 Martijn van de Hel